 Infection around an infected artificial joint or limb typically causes persistent pain in that area.

 Vertebral osteomyelitis usually develops gradually, causing persistent back pain and tenderness when touched.
 Pain worsens with movement and is not relieved by resting, applying heat, or taking pain relievers (analgesics).
 People often do not have fever, which is usually the most obvious sign of an infection.
+Pain may be continuous.

 Chronic osteomyelitis may develop if osteomyelitis is not treated successfully.
 It is a persistent infection that is very difficult to get rid of.
 Sometimes, chronic osteomyelitis is undetectable for a long time, causing no symptoms for months or years.
 More commonly, chronic osteomyelitis causes bone pain, recurring infections in the soft tissue over the bone, and constant or intermittent drainage of pus through the skin.
 Such drainage occurs when a passage (sinus tract) forms from the infected bone to the skin surface and pus drains through the sinus tract.

 Imaging tests, such as x-rays, computed tomography (CT), magnetic resonance imaging (MRI), a bone scan, or a white blood cell scan

 Symptoms and findings found by doctors during a physical examination may suggest osteomyelitis.
 For example, doctors may suspect osteomyelitis in a person who has persistent unexplained pain in part of a bone, who may or may not have a fever, and who feels tired much of the time.

 If doctors suspect osteomyelitis, they do a blood test for inflammation by measuring one of the following:

 Erythrocyte sedimentation rate (ESR—a test that measures the rate at which red blood cells settle to the bottom of a test tube containing blood)